Non-Semisimple TQFT's and BPS $q$-Series: and CGP and GPPV invariants as decorated TQFTs

 Before continuing with $\Sigma = T^2$, it is instructive to pause for a moment and consider simpler cases of $\Sigma = S^2$ or $S^2$ with two points removed.
-In a 3d TQFT associated to $\mathcal{C}$, objects in $\mathcal{C}$ correspond to line operators whereas their non-trivial extensions are represented by non-trivial junctions, {\it i.e.} local operators where two line operators meet, illustrated in Figure~\ref{fig:junction}.
+In a 3d TQFT associated to $\mathcal{C}$, objects in $\mathcal{C}$ correspond to line operators whereas their non-trivial extensions are represented by non-trivial junctions, i.e., local operators where two line operators meet, illustrated in Figure~\ref{fig:junction}.
 The space of such local operators is the space of states on $\Sigma = S^2 \setminus \{ p_1, p_2 \}$; in particular, it is non-trivial for BCGP theory indicating the non-semisimple nature of the TQFT.
-As a special case, the space of local operators at the junction of two trivial lines is simply $\CH (S^2)$, and for GPPV theory its structure is conveniently encoded in the unreduced\footnote{This is the version that includes the contribution of the Cartan component of the adjoint chiral, {\it e.g.} $\hat Z_0^{(\text{unred})} (S^3) = \frac{1}{(t^2 q^2;q)_{\infty}}$ for $G=SU(2)$.
-The reduced version is obtained by removing this contribution, {\it i.e.} via multiplying by $(qt;q)_{\infty}$.
+As a special case, the space of local operators at the junction of two trivial lines is simply $\CH \big(S^2\big)$, and for GPPV theory its structure is conveniently encoded in the unreduced\footnote{This is the version that includes the contribution of the Cartan component of the adjoint chiral, e.g., $\hat Z_0^{(\text{unred})} \big(S^3\big) = \frac{1}{(t^2 q^2;q)_{\infty}}$ for $G=\operatorname{SU}(2)$.
+The reduced version is obtained by removing this contribution, i.e., via multiplying by $(qt;q)_{\infty}$.
 Moreover, there is also a factor of $(1;q)_{\infty}$ in the numerator which requires regularization.
 Sometimes it is simply removed.
-And, sometimes only the zero mode is removed so that $(1;q)_{\infty}$ is replaced by $(q;q)_{\infty}$, as in \eqref{S1S2refined}.} version of the $\hat Z$-invariant for $S^1 \times S^2$: \be \frac{1}{2} \frac{(x;q)_{\infty} (q;q)_{\infty} (x^{-1};q)_{\infty}}{(qtx;q)_{\infty} (qt;q)_{\infty} (qtx^{-1};q)_{\infty}} \ee where the refinement variable $t$ corresponds to homological-type grading in the context of categorification.
-In general, in a Rozansky-Witten theory the space $\CH (S^2) = \C [X]$ encodes the geometry of the target space $X$, and the partition function on $S^1 \times S^2$ can be identified with the Hilbert series of $X$.
-In the case of $\hat Z$ theory, there is a manifest symmetry between the numerator and the denominator of the above expression.
-It is typical for a partition function of the cotangent bundles, $X = T^* M$, where the numerator and denominator correspond to the fiber and base, respectively.
-Indeed, ``half'' of the expression \eqref{S1S2refined} is precisely the Hilbert series of the affine Grassmannian, whereas the complete expression \eqref{S1S2refined} is the Hilbert series of a model for $T^* \text{Gr}_G$ that was used in \cite{Gukov:2020lqm}.
+And, sometimes only the zero mode is removed so that $(1;q)_{\infty}$ is replaced by $(q;q)_{\infty}$, as in~\eqref{S1S2refined}.} version of the $\hat Z$-invariant for~$S^1 \times S^2$: